Label-Wise Graph Convolutional Network for Heterophilic Graphs: Introduction

-Though heterophilic graphs challenge existing GNNs, we observe that the heterophilic neighborhood contexts itself provides useful information.
-Generally, two nodes of the same class are more likely to have similar heterophilic neighborhood contexts while two nodes of different classes are more likely to have different heterophilic neighborhood contexts.
-Thus, if we can learn representations that keep such contexts, we can learn more discriminative representations.
-One promising way is to conduct label-wise aggregation, i.e., separately aggregate neighbors in each class.
-As shown in Fig.~\ref{fig:intro}, for node $v_A$, with label-wise aggregation, $v_A$ will be represented as $[1.0, 5.0, 3.0, non-existence]$, corresponding to $v_A$'s attribute, blue, green, and orange neighbors, respectively.
+Though heterophilic graphs challenge existing GNNs, { the heterophilic neighborhood context itself provides useful information~\cite{ma2021homophily,chen2022exploiting}.} Generally, two nodes of the same class tend to have similar heterophilic neighborhood contexts; while two nodes of different classes are more likely to have different heterophilic neighborhood contexts, which is verified in Appendix~\ref{sec:app_analysis}.
+Thus, a heterophilic context-preserving mechanism can lead to more discriminative representations.
+One promising way to preserve the heterophilic context is to conduct label-wise aggregation, i.e., separately aggregate neighbors in each class.
+In this way, we can summarize the heterophilic neighbors belonging to each class to an embedding to preserve the local context information for representation learning.
+As shown in the example in Fig.~\ref{fig:frame}, for node $v_A$, with label-wise aggregation, $v_A$ will be represented as $[1.0, 5.5, 2.0, \text{non-existence}]$, in the order of $v_A$'s attribute, blue, green, and orange neighbors, respectively.
 Compared with $v_B$, $v_A$'s representations of central node and neighborhood context differ significantly with $v_B$.
-In other words, we obtain more discriminative features.
-Though promising, there is no existing work exploring label-wise message passing to address the challenge of heterophilic graphs~\cite{bo2021beyond,jin2021node}.
+While for the aggregation in GCN, the obtained representations are rather similar for two nodes.
+In other words, we obtain more discriminative features on heterophilic graphs with label-wise aggregation, which is also verified by our analysis in Theorem~\ref{theorem:2}.
+Though promising, there is no existing work on exploring label-wise message passing to address the challenge of heterophilic graphs.